environmental-data-science/squirrel/README.md

 #### Contributors: [Annie Adams](https://github.com/annieradams), [Mariam Garcia](https://github.com/mariamkg00), [Vanessa Salgado](https://github.com/Vanessa-Salgado), [Hazel Vaquero](https://github.com/hazelvaq)

+##  Folium
+For this project we explored Folium, a Python library that that combines data wrangling potential in Python and the mapping strengths of the Leaflet.js library.
+We used Folium to explore data vizualizations using Jupyter Notebooks.
+Folium was developed in order to enable easy data visualization with geospatial analysis.
+It helps make interactive geographic visualizations that can be shared as a website.
+Folium helps transform data in pandas into interactive Leaflet maps.

 This is a description and tutorial of the package Folium created as a group project for EDS 217.
 ### Central Park Squirrel Census